mrkutly/blog/src/posts/smart-constructors/index.md

 A smart constructor is a way of instantiating a type using **runtime** checks on the value.
 Sometimes you need guarantees about the values in your program beyond what can be accomplished with the usual compile-time type system checks.
 Smart constructors can be used for this!

 Note that in TS, smart constructors will need to be used with [Opaque Types](/opaque-types).
-This is because Typescript focuses on the _shape_ of types (duck typing) rather than where they came from (the way Haskell or other typed languages do).
+This is because Typescript focuses on the _shape_ of types (duck typing) rather than where they came from (the way Haskell or other statically typed languages do).

 ## A Less Smart Example